fzeng2020/MP4_Apache_Storm_topology_Java/README.md

-# Machine Problem 4: Apache Storm
+# Apache Storm

 ## 1. Overview

-Welcome to the Storm machine practice.
-The final goal of this assignment is to build a topology that finds the top N words in a given corpus.
+The final goal is to build a topology that finds the top N words in a given corpus.
-We will build the assignment step by step on top of the topology in the tutorial.

 ## 2. General Requirements

-All these assignments are designed to work on the **Docker image** that we provide.
+All these are designed to work on the **Docker image**

 # Java submission

 ## Overview and Requirements

-This assignment is going to build on **Tutorial 4: Introduction to Storm (Java)**.
-It is highly recommended that you practice that tutorial before starting this assignment.
-We are going to use `Storm V1.2.2`, `Redis 5.0.3` and `Open JDK 8`.
+use `Storm V1.2.2`, `Redis 5.0.3` and `Open JDK 8`.

 ## Set up the environment